techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-messages-from-honor-100-pro-by-fonelab-android-recover-messages.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Honor 100 Pro users to recover deleted/lost data from Honor 100 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
+      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Honor 100 Pro users to recover deleted/lost data from Honor 100 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
 Only with several clicks, it is available to recover deleted videos, photos, music, text messages, WhatsApp, contacts, call logs and document files from Honor 100 Pro.
   </p>
 </div>
 </div>